 For current graduate students, please email me if you’re interested in rotating in my lab.

 For prospective graduate student applicants, you must apply to one of the graduate groups at UC Davis.
-I am currently a member of the Neuroscience Graduate Group, the Pharmacology and Toxicology (PTX) Graduate Group, and the Biochemistry, Molecular, Cellular, and Developmental Biology (BMCDB) Graduate Group.
+I am currently a member of the Neuroscience Graduate Group, the Pharmacology and Toxicology (PTX) Graduate Group, the Biochemistry, Molecular, Cellular, and Developmental Biology (BMCDB) Graduate Group, and the Molecular, Cellular, and Integrative Physiology (MCIP) Graduate Group.
 Application information can be obtained on their websites.
 If you’re interested in my lab, feel free to send me an email to introduce yourself and let me know that you’re applying to one of the graduate groups.

 No current open positions